-During the financial year, there were no share options cancelled.
+During the financial year, there were 250,000 share options cancelled due to the termination of an employee.

 Information on Directors and Executives

 The qualifications, experience and special responsibilities of each person who has been a Director of Stellar Resources Limited at any time during or since the end of the financial year are provided below, together with details of the Company Secretary as at year end.